Kerbalnut/python-pi-multi-dyndns/README.md

     - I personally use a combination of tools for working with git: **TortoiseGit**, **GitHub Desktop**, and **vscode**
     - For more info on using git itself: I highly recommend this tutorial by Joel Spolsky (creator of Stack Overflow) that helped me understand it immensely better very quickly: https://hginit.github.io/ (Yes, this is tutorial for Hg/Mercurial and not for git, however these two distributed version control systems (DVCSs) are so similar, there's software that can convert these two different repo types back-and-forth between each other.
 Many commands are even identical.
 And the TortoiseHg software comes with a GUI program called Workbench that allows you to easily visualize branching & merging.
 So ironically the best git tutorial I've found, is this one for hg.)
 - **To adopt a similar dev environment,** I used **vscode** (Visual Studio Code) as my main IDE tool to develop this project.
 All that's required is to open the folder `python-pi-multi-dyndns` in vscode, and it will automatically load the `.vscode` folder within, including settings unique to this project and extension recommendations.
 This will not affect any of your global preferred vscode settings.
+    - **Note about EOL chars:** All files in this repo are being forced to use LF.
+In my environment, I'm using a Raspberry Pi as my DNS server, and uploading these scripts to it from a Windows machine.
+Now, git by default has an option turned on called `AutoCrLf` that will automatically change the EOL char of your files to match whatever OS you're using.
+E.g. I'm using Windows, so every file automatically gets loaded as CRLF, no matter how they were orginally commited.
+But when you upload these scripts to raspbian it will barf on the EOL characters not being LF, and all the IDEs/editors I'm using on Windows don't care.
+So, **.gitattributes** has been updated to force all files to load with LF.
+This might possibly affect other Windows files, like `scp.ps1` or `scp.bat`, so keep that in mind.
+(Just change them back to CRLF in editor of your choice if you get errors.)
 - **To add functionality with other domain registrars/providers,** open `dyndns.py` in an editor such as vscode, copy one of the DynDNS python functions, and start editing it to match the API calls for their system.
     - Use the logging functions provided within the `dyndns.py` script to keep all log tags standardized.
-    - In the `params` folder, copy one one of the `_TEMPLATE.py` files with a name that matches the new domain provider.
-Update it with demo/sample values that match their format of the API keys. **Make sure** after creating the actual params `.py` file and populating with your real API keys, you add it to `.gitignore` instead of accidentially committing it to the repo!
+    - In the `params` folder, copy one one of the `*_TEMPLATE.py` files with a name that matches the new domain provider.
+Update it with demo/sample values that match their format of their API keys.
+        - **Make sure** after creating the actual params `*.py` file and populating with your real API keys, you add it to `.gitignore` instead of accidentially committing it to the repo!
 (Even if you do, just generate new API keys and invalidate the old ones.)
     - Don't forget to include a `import params.ExampleSite as paramsExampleSite` line at the top, and update the main script logic at the bottom of `dyndns.py` to use the new function.
 - **To update the logging functionality:** open `dyndns.py` in an editor such as vscode.
 All logging functions start with a **LogFile** -prefix.
 Start with reading the help text at the top of the **LogFileInit()** function, it is the master guiding script that controls & cleans-up everything.
 The official help text for using these functions is in the comments at the top of each as well, and all instructions for using them should be updated there.